flexi-framework/flexi/doc/userguide/tutorials/05_taylorGreenVortex/tgv.md

 #### Part II: Overintegration
 We now use overintegration by changing the respective settings in the parameter_flexi.ini file as described above.
 You can try and use any of the modes 1 or 3.
+For ``Overintegration==1`` set $N=11$ and $NUnder=7$.
+For ``OverintegrationType=3`` set $N=7$ and $NOver=11$.
 You can compare your result to the plot below.
 ![](tutorials/05_taylorGreenVortex/les_dealiasing.png)

 #### Part III: Explicit LES model

 To see the effect of adding explicit eddy viscosity we activate the LES model (Smagorinsky) as described above.
 To obtain the reference result of the following plot set $CS=0.1$.
+Don't forget to switch overintegration of again and set polynomial degree to $N=7$.
 Feel free to play around with the constant, have fun!
 ![](tutorials/05_taylorGreenVortex/les_smago_oi.png)